shannonjen/sinatra_crud_tutorial/README.md

-# Sinatra/Rack/ActiveRecord/sqlite3 App: Simple Steps
+# Sinatra/ActiveRecord/sqlite3 App: Simple Steps

 "<a href="http://www.sinatrarb.com/intro.html">Sinatra</a> is a DSL for quickly creating web applications in Ruby with minimal effort"

-"<a href="https://rubygems.org/gems/rack">Rack</a> provides a minimal, modular and adaptable interface for developing web applications in Ruby.
-By wrapping HTTP requests and responses in the simplest way possible, it unifies and distills the API for web servers, web frameworks, and software in between (the so-called middleware) into a single method call."
+"<a href="https://github.com/janko-m/sinatra-activerecord">Sinatra ActiveRecord Extension</a> extends Sinatra with extension methods and Rake tasks for dealing with an SQL database using the ActiveRecord ORM."

 "<a href="http://guides.rubyonrails.org/active_record_basics.html">Active Record</a> is the M in MVC - the model - which is the layer of the system responsible for representing business data and logic.
 Active Record facilitates the creation and use of business objects whose data requires persistent storage to a database."